knope-dev/knope/docs/src/content/docs/recipes/preview_releases_with_pull_requests.md

 - Adding a new section to `CHANGELOG.md` with the latest release notes
 - Deleting any changesets that have been processed

 This commit is pushed to the `release` branch, using the `--force` flag in this case because we don't care about the history of that branch, only the very next release.
-The [`CreatePullRequest`] step then creates a pull request from the current branch (`release`) to the specified base branch (`main`).
-We can set the title and body of this pull request using templated strings containing [variables].
+The [`CreatePullRequest`] step then creates a pull request from the current branch (`release`) to the specified base branch
+(`main`).
+We can set the title and body of this pull request using string templates containing [variables].
 In this case, the title contains the new `Version` and the body contains the new `ChangelogEntry`.

 The pull request that this creates looks something like this: